ianthehenry/cmd/README.md

 ## next

-- usage line in `--help` output only prints the basename of the executable, instead of the full path
+- `--help` output only prints the basename of the executable in the usage line, regardless of the path that it was invoked with
+- `--help` output for `group`ed commands now includes the subcommand path in the usage line

 ## `v1.0.1` - 2023-03-22